• Courses

 Session conversion rate

-The session conversion rate is calculated by dividing the number of sessions with a conversion event by the total number of users.
+The session conversion rate is calculated by dividing the number of sessions with a conversion event by the total number of sessions.

 session conversion rate